PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 dynamic, multiple, multi-Add, Pad/MirrorPad, scalar, grouped shared/public constants, quantization, pruning, rejection, and atomicity cases.
 Validate sequentially, commit and push, and do not create a pull request.

+## StridedSlice/Pad/Concat ownership extraction: completed state

+The corrected owner now resides in `onnx2tf/tflite_builder/passes/stridedslice_pad_concat_bridge_layout.py`.
+Its function and the corrected raw owner at checkpoint `95a5555b` are each 1,100 lines and have identical ASTs.
+The central lowerer imports it under the private `_optimize_transpose_stridedslice_pad_concat_mul_add_posttranspose_nhwc_chains_pass` alias and keeps the historical private name as a one-return wrapper.
+All three production calls remain unchanged.
+The pass module does not import the lowerer.

+Twenty direct owner/wrapper comparisons cover ordinary static and dynamic metadata, two matches, multiple Add users, Pad and MirrorPad, scalar Mul, grouped shared constants, public index outputs, public-input and wrong-dtype index rejection, public and variable Mul ownership, per-axis quantization, unmatched pruning, missing retained and post-output metadata, malformed options, reverse topology, a public intermediate, and duplicate source producers.
+Deep-copied executions produce identical statistics and complete normalized ModelIR state, including buffers, quantization, options, provenance, topology, metadata, lineage, and diagnostics.

+Validation completed sequentially as follows:

+- corrected checkpoint/module AST comparison: exact, 1,100 lines each;
+- focused safety plus owner/wrapper contract: `90 passed in 0.65s`;
+- focused contract, the four adjacent extracted Concat bridge contracts, and ordered architecture suite: `600 passed in 18.48s`;
+- TensorFlow-import-blocked optional-boundary suite: `11 passed in 9.41s`;
+- targeted Ruff for the new module and focused test, Python compilation, and whitespace checks: passed;
+- the central lowerer retains exactly five pre-existing Ruff findings.

+No real-model conversion or broad direct-suite repeat was added.
+The move is mechanically identical to the corrected checkpoint.
+Public API, CLI, artifacts, dependencies, corpus profiles, exclusions, operation tiers, Pad/MirrorPad and multiple-Add behavior, all three ordered runtime calls, and TensorFlow isolation are unchanged.
+PR #952 remains closed; no pull request was created, reopened, or updated.

+At restart, inventory and characterize the next substantive raw source-order owner before editing it: the 218-line `_optimize_reshape_transpose_reshape_transpose_to_nhwc_reshape_chains`.
+No focused public fixture currently owns this pass; only architecture coverage references it.
+Build focused synthetic ModelIR cases for positive, dynamic, multiple-match, shape-constant ownership, metadata, quantization, topology, public boundaries, pruning, fixed point, statistics, and every production-call boundary.
+Record unsafe behavior as strict xfails before correction.
+Keep validation minimal and strictly sequential, commit and push coherent checkpoints, and do not create a pull request.